mkhanyisig/Gamefam-Analytics/Readme.md

 Chart: A Highcharts line chart showing online user metrics for the past 24 hours with controls to view more data.
 Includes export functionality to CSV.
 Table: Displays user metrics for up to 7 days with columns for Date, Peak Users, and Average Users.

+To run PHPUnit tests for the backend service container, either the laravel_sail_app_backend or cron-schedulework siince those run the PHP BE.
+This allows you to run commands on the container within terminal

 ## Viewing SQLite Data

 The SQLite database file is located in the Laravel backend container.
 To access and view it: